rvarttinen/react-example-magic/README.md

-# react-example-magic
+# react-example-magic - under construction
-A simple example of using React for displaying data produced by the 'spring-example-magic' backend
+A simple example of using the React framework for displaying data produced by the 'spring-example-magic' backend